 Where to stay

-Recently renovated, this hotel is well situated between the station and the historic centre of Arezzo and will be our pick-up point for the Medieval Umbria tour in 2017.
+Recently renovated, this hotel is well situated between the station and the historic centre of Arezzo and is the pick-up point for our Medieval Umbria tour.

 Graziella Patio Hotel

 A historical palazzo in the old town with 7 themed rooms, each one dedicated to one of Bruce Chatwin's famous books.